1c7/awesome-design-tutorial/README.md

 (:roll_eyes: Yes, another awesome-* list)
 Here is a list of tutorials I find helpful (Pull Request are welcomed!)
 This list focus on UI __(how to make things looks pretty)__
-Does not contain any links about UX (UX should have a seperate list)
+Does not contain any links about UX (UX should have a separate list)

 ### Article
 * [10 cheat codes for designing User Interfaces (77k likes on medium)](https://medium.com/sketch-app-sources/design-cheatsheet-274384775da9)